LeeRitholtz/SproSim/README.md

    ```

 ### Build Verification

+After building, verify your build with tests as described in the "Running Tests" section.

 After building, you should see these executables in your build directory:
 - `sprosim_demo` - Demo application